-Diabetes is a condition in which the body either does not produce enough of the hormone insulin, or the cells in the body do not react normally to insulin.
-When either of these conditions occurs, it causes the level of glucose (sugar) in the blood to become too high.
-High blood glucose can cause many health problems.
+Diabetes is a condition in which the body does not produce enough of the hormone insulin.
+It can also occur when the cells in the body do not react normally to insulin.
+When diabetes is present, the level of sugar (glucose) in the blood becomes too high.
+High blood sugar can cause many health problems.

-Diabetes can affect anyone at any age, and can be related to physical problems such as weakness, loss of endurance, obesity, and balance problems.
+Diabetes can affect anyone at any age.
+Physical problems related to diabetes include weakness, loss of endurance, obesity, and balance problems.
 Diabetes often leads to the problem of lower physical activity (which causes many other diseases).
-Physical activity and exercise are important and effective ways to lower high blood glucose levels.
-Physical therapists help people with diabetes improve or avoid related problems, and can teach sedentary people how to add physical activity to their daily lives in safe, effective, and enjoyable ways.
+Physical activity and exercise are effective ways to lower high-blood sugar levels.
+Physical therapists help people with diabetes improve or avoid related problems.
+They teach people how to safely add physical activity to their lives in effective and enjoyable ways.

 What Is Diabetes?

-Diabetes, also known as diabetes mellitus, is a disease in which the body does not produce, or properly use, insulin.
-Insulin is a hormone produced by the pancreas that allows glucose (sugar) to enter cells and provide the necessary energy for daily activities.
+Diabetes (diabetes mellitus) is a disease in which the body does not produce, or properly use, insulin.
+Insulin is a hormone produced by the pancreas.
+It allows sugar to enter cells and provide the energy needed for daily activities.
 When the pancreas doesn't produce enough insulin, too much sugar builds up in the blood.
-This sugar build up also can happen when muscle, fat, and liver cells don't properly respond to insulin, glucose builds up in the blood (hyperglycemia).
-This can be toxic to cells throughout the body.
-In addition, because the cells don't have enough glucose to use for energy, they use an abnormal amount of fats for fuel.
+This sugar build up also can happen when muscle, fat, and liver cells don't properly respond to insulin.
+This buildup of blood sugar is called hyperglycemia.
+It can be toxic to cells throughout the body.
+When cells don't have enough sugar to use for energy, they use an abnormal amount of fats for fuel.
 This condition is called ketoacidosis, and may result in a person becoming undernourished.

-- Type 1 diabetes develops most often in children and young adults.
-The immune system destroys insulin-producing cells (beta cells) of the pancreas.
+- Type 1 develops most often in children and young adults.
+In this type, the immune system destroys the insulin-producing cells (beta cells) of the pancreas.

-- Type 2 diabetes can develop at any age and is usually preventable.
-The cells of the body become resistant to insulin, and the pancreas can't produce enough insulin to override the resistance.
+- Type 2 can develop at any age and is usually preventable.
+The body's cells develop insulin resistance.
+The pancreas can't produce enough insulin to override the resistance.

 - Gestational diabetes develops in women during pregnancy.
-This condition occurs more often in African Americans, Native Americans, and Hispanic Americans.
+It occurs more often in African Americans, Native Americans, and Hispanic Americans.
 It also is more likely to occur in pregnant women with a family history of diabetes.
-It is also associated with obesity and inactivity.

-Although the exact cause of diabetes is unknown, factors such as poor diet, obesity, and lack of exercise play important roles in developing type 2 diabetes.
+The exact cause of type 1 diabetes is unknown.
+The following factors play important roles in developing type 2 and gestational diabetes:

 Complications of all types of diabetes can include:

-- Cell death (necrosis), particularly in toes and feet
+- Cell death (necrosis), most often in toes and feet.

 Signs and Symptoms